 Depending on which service you choose to take with us, we inspect our properties initially after 3 months and then every 6 months after.
-Our tenancy agreement makes reference to the fact that we have the right to visit the property, provided reasonable notice has been given.
+Our tenancy agreement makes reference to the fact that we have the right to visit the property, provided reasonable written notice has been given.

 After an inspection visit you will receive a written report along with photographs and a notes section which gives you overall information on the condition of the property so you remain informed.

-If you ever wish to visit the property during the tenancy, then we can arrange this for you, but again the Tenant is entitled to prior notice.
+If you ever wish to visit the property during the tenancy, then we can arrange this for you, but again the Tenant is entitled to prior written notice.

 As an agent, we have the task of ensuring that these requirements are met before the property can be advertised.

 - Landlords must provide an EPC free of charge to prospective tenants at the earliest opportunity and must provide a copy of the EPC to the person who takes up the tenancy.